ssssssych/CASA0010_Dissertation/README.md

 # The Prediction of Building Energy Consumption Using Machine Learning Approaches: A Case Study of New York
+This repository includes the files needed to carry out the analysis for the CASA0010 Dissertation, set out to answer the following three research questions:

+- **RQ1**: Which machine learning methods is the most effective in predicting BEC at the city level and how does this differ from previous research?

+- **RQ2**: What characteristics are thought to influence energy use in buildings and do socio-demographic and economic factors have a significant impact?

+- **RQ3**: What insights and policy implications do these findings provide into the potential relationships between these input factors and the building energy performance in NYC?

 To carry out the analysis, run the following files in order: